agustin-alvarez/Clinic_ZK/README.md

 Veterinary Clinical Management
 ==============================

-This project uses ZK to manage Veterinary Clinical and iText for to create PDF documents, Hichcharts JS for to show Charts.
+This project uses ZK to manage Veterinary Clinical and iText® for to create PDF documents, Hichcharts JS for to show Charts.

 You can try the application on: http://clinica-elreydelacasa.rhcloud.com/ClinicaOpenShift/  (user, User2013)